contao/docs/docs/dev/reference/hooks/updatePersonalData.md

 ---

-The `updatePersonalData` hook is triggered after a member has updated his personal data.
+The `updatePersonalData` hook is triggered after a member has updated their personal data.
 It passes the front end user, the updated data and the front end module and does not expect a return value.